malikmasis/ABPConsumingRestApiByUsingStaticProxy/README.md

 It will restore the project and download the NuGet packages.

-Now you should run migratior to up your database.
-To do it, you just should run the DbMigrator project.
+Now you should run the DbMigrator project to up your database.

 Now your project is ready you can run it properly.
-For more information you can visit [here](https://docs.abp.io/en/abp/latest/Startup-Templates/Application)

 ![structure-of-the-project](images/structure.png)

 From now on, we will add some files to show the case to you.

-### Creating the Appliction Service
+### Creating the Application Service

 Assume that we have an `IBookAppService` interface: